cxnoii/Project-3/README.md

 Different interactive features include:
 - An overall view of Los Angeles (depending on data we can expand to state or country).
--Historic and current criminal reports.
+- Historic and current criminal reports.
--Multiple layers based on the category of the report.
+- Multiple layers based on the category of the report.
--Chart showing the count of cases by cities
+- Chart showing the count of cases by cities